‘Amar bari, amar jibon’

 Aims & Objectives of the research

-This study will explore values, perceptions and aspirations regarding current and future housing and question how age, housing and living arrangements interact and affect health and quality of life of the Bangladeshi ‘probin’ community in Hackney, Newham and Tower Hamlets in East London.
+This study explored values, perceptions and aspirations regarding current and future housing and question how age, housing and living arrangements interact and affect health and quality of life of the Bangladeshi ‘probin’ community in Hackney, Newham and Tower Hamlets in East London.

-The project will embrace themes of culture, equity, diversity, and inclusion contributing to a better understanding of the everyday life, health and wellbeing of the older Bangladeshi community in mainstream and specialist housing.
-Drawing on their experiences and needs, it will set out what future housing options might look like and help inform how to enable a wider range of housing choices.
+The project embraced themes of culture, equity, diversity, and inclusion contributing to a better understanding of the everyday life, health and wellbeing of the older Bangladeshi community in mainstream and specialist housing.
+Drawing on their experiences and needs, it sets out what future housing options might look like and help inform how to enable a wider range of housing choices.

 - how experiences of living environments vary by sex, age, and health related conditions, living arrangements, tenure, and socio-economic status